elilambnz/react-py/website/docs/introduction/usage.md

 ## `usePython` Hook

 Use the `usePython` hook to run code and access both stdout and stderr.
+For props, see the [API reference docs](../introduction/api-reference).

 ```tsx
 import { useState } from 'react'